morgulcore/Chessosis/doc/hours-worked.md

 I created the class ConstantSquareSet along with JUnit tests for it.
 The javadoc and other comments in the class describe what it's all about.
 At some point I have to work on the JUnit tests of the class as they violate the rule of non-copy-paste-coding.
 Even so, I consider the tests rather thorough.

+I have done many other things today on the project.
+It would be inconvenient and counter-productive to document all of them in detail here.
+Let's just say that I've added a few more classes and am trying to figure out how I should get started in making them work together.
+My near-future goal is making the program smart enough to determine the legal moves in simple chess game positions.
+I'm going to start with a position with just the kings left on the board with the white king on E1 and the black on E8, and with White's turn to move.
+There are five legal moves in this position.

+The king can only ever move to one of its surrounding squares (apart from castling).
+This made me think that it would be good to have some method that would return the surrounding squares of any particular square.
+For example `findSurroundingSquares(E4)` would return the set {D5,E5,F5,F4,F3,E3,D3,D4} or the equivalent bitboard 0x0000001c141c0000L.
+I'm in the middle of working on the details of implementing the method.

+No doubt there is need for methods with a similar idea as what findSurroundingSquares has.
+I mean a situation where I place, let's say, a queen or a knight on some particular square of an empty chessboard.
+The methods I'm talking about would compute the squares where the piece can move to.
+No doubt such methods would be useful in generating the legal move list in real-game situations, too.

+I need to define more constant square sets or bitboards in ConstantSquareSet.java such as diagonals, the four corner squares and the edges of the chessboard.